 The Brother Allday is another of the utilitarian versions of a tracklocross frameset.
 The Allday can clear 35 mm wide tyres and has fender and rack mounts, so you can go and play or go and use your bike to collect your shopping.

-Carrying on with our utility theme, the Omnium CXC is another steel bike that can be run in various ways.
-It comes with a 135 mm rear end and clearance for 37 mm wide tyres.
+Carrying on with our utility theme, the Omnium CXC is another steel bike that can be set up in various ways.
+It comes with a 135 mm rear end and 37 mm wide tyres clearance.
 It comes as a single speed bike, but you could disconnect the rear brake, fit an ISO cog and flip the wheel.
 Change the tyres, and you have a low-cost tracklocross beast.